 3. The Administration Was Indifferent to Harm Caused to Young Children

 The OIG report demonstrates that the Trump Administration was largely indifferent to the harm family separation was causing young children.
 As the report notes, U.S. courts forbid immigration from detaining minors for more than 72 hours at a time.
 The OIG report determined that this regulation was violated in at least 860 different cases.
 One minor was confined in a cell for 12 days.
 Another child was detained for 25 days.
 U.S. officials failed to look out for the best interests of these innocent kids.

 We Fight for the Rights of Immigrants in Southern California

-At the Law Office of Joshua L. Goldstein, PC, we are committed to advocating for the rights and interests of immigrants throughout the Los Angeles metro area.
+At the Goldstein Immigration Lawyers, we are committed to advocating for the rights and interests of immigrants throughout the Los Angeles metro area.
 If you or a loved one is in need of immigration law guidance, please do not hesitate to call us at (213) 262-2000 to schedule a fully confidential legal consultation.